yevrah/mac-setup/README.md

 upgrade and update out machine.
 By doing this we in theory could do a full system reset in minimal time.

-Go ahead and add the following lines as well, it will help keeping our machine up to date.
+In addiotn the following lines are added as well, it will help keeping our machine up to date.

     echo "Updating existing homebrew recpies and formulas"